contardog/NotATechnosignatureSearch/README.md

 CSV files contains either Gaia DR3 source id, 2MASS ID, ra and dec for the 53 objects (53candidates_small.csv), or all the columns obtained when cross-matching Gaia DR3, 2MASS, AllWISE, UnWISE + the outputs of the 8-folds models and other masks processed (53candidates_allcol.csv).

+*Update*: I've added a notebook to obtain a set of candidates computed according to IR-deficit (which shouldn't happen); this augment the set of candidates to 94.
+There might be some caveats.
+Take with pinch of salt?

 TO DO:
 * Upload intermediate data-products (? if doable.. the full unwise_merge file is 23Gb...)